SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 The end-to-end inference pipeline consolidates the rule-based extraction layer and the trained BioClinicalBERT validation layer into a single reusable system.

-This pipeline is used after model development and evaluation to apply the final validated architecture to new clinical notes.
-It supports:
+This pipeline applies the final validated architecture to new clinical notes and supports:

 - Single-report inference
 - Batch inference over multiple notes
 - Large-scale structured dataset generation from the ICU corpus
 - Deployment through an API layer

 The inference pipeline does not retrain the model, tune thresholds, or evaluate performance.
 Those steps are completed earlier.
-Its role is to apply the final fixed pipeline to unseen clinical text and return structured entity-level outputs.
+Its role is to apply the fixed extraction + validation system to unseen clinical text and return structured entity-level outputs.

-The operational objective is:

 ```text
           Raw clinical note